The Key Smooth Baby Sitting Transitions shared by No Non-cents Nanna

 • “Way to go, little gizmo.
 I have three books picked out.
 Which would you like to have me read to you first?”

-• “This is the last book before you brush you teeth.”
+• “This is the last book before you brush your teeth.”

-• Would you like to walk like a dinosaur ro waddle like a duck on your way to bed?
-(Choices help a chidl to feel like they do have some power and control.)
+• Would you like to walk like a dinosaur or waddle like a duck on your way to bed?
+(Choices help a child to feel like they have some power and control.)

-• Would you like me to rub your back or patt your back?
+• Would you like me to rub your back or pat your back?

-Begin a new shool year routine before beditme to lay out clothes; pack lunches; back packs; gym shoes etc the night before–and before they lay their heads on the pillow.
+Begin a new school year routine before bedtime to lay out clothes; pack lunches; backpacks; gym shoes etc the night before—and before they lay their heads on the pillow.

-A 10 year old may not still want to her good Night Moon as a bed time story.
-My now grown children loved chapter books and Shel Silverstein to read.
+A 10-year-old may not still want to hear Good Night Moon as a bedtime story.
+My now-grown children loved chapter books and Shel Silverstein .

-Have you tired spritzing some lavender on the pillow as a cue to relax at bed time?
+Have you tried spritzing some lavender on the pillow as a cue to relax at bedtime?

-What other fun ways have you tried successfully with kids while transtitiong from one activity to another?
+What other fun ways have you tried successfully with kids while they are transitioning from one activity to another?

 Rules 9 thru 15 to Help Us All Feel Happy and Safe